bibekanandadatta/bibekanandadatta.github.io/_posts/2024-05-09-lapack-Intel-Fortran-Abaqus.md

 ### Executing user subroutine with a dummy Abaqus model

 Since we chose to test the LAPACK subroutine inside the Abaqus UEL subroutine, we need to build an Abaqus model with a user element.
 Remember, our Abaqus subroutine does not do anything but perform a simple linear algebra calculation.
 So we do not need a real Abaqus model, rather we need something minimalistic that can help us to execute the subroutine.
 Following is a simple example of a user element, where I defined a single 4-node quadrilateral element with one property and static step.
 We did not apply any boundary or loading condition to this.
-Copy the following input file and save is as `test.inp` in the working directory.
+Copy the following input file and save it as `test.inp` in the working directory.

 {% details Click here to see the Abaqus input file %}
 ```